Euglena gracilis

 Colors

-Vibrant leaf-green due to chloroplasts; features a prominent bright red eyespot (stigma) at the anterior end.
+Vibrant grass-green due to chloroplasts, with a distinct red eyespot (stigma) at the anterior end.

 Key Features